 Figure~\ref{fig:exoplanets_lin} shows the same data as Fig.~\ref{fig:exoplanets} and again on a logarithmically scaled abscissa, but now using a logarithmic bin width as well.
 In this representation, the bins appear to have constant width in the plot, although the effective bin width really depends on the semimajor axis.
 Near the pile-up at 0.05\,AU, for example, the bin width is about 0.002\,AU, whereas near 1\,AU the bin width is roughly 0.05\,AU.

-Technical details aside, the most important conclusion to be drawn from Fig.~\ref{fig:exoplanets_lin} is that the hot Jupiter pile-up is not a binning artefact.
-In this representation using logarithmic bin width, the maximum of the observed hot Jupiter distribution near 0.05\,AU is about 5 times as high as it is at around 0.03\,AU or 0.1\,AU.
+Technical details aside, the most important conclusion to be drawn from Fig.~\ref{fig:exoplanets_lin} is that the hot-Jupiter pile-up is not a binning artefact.
+In this representation using logarithmic bin width, the maximum of the observed hot-Jupiter distribution near 0.05\,AU is about five times as high as it is at around 0.03\,AU or 0.1\,AU.